Jimleerx/idea-theme-pomelotea/README.md

 # idea-theme-pomelotea
-A idea theme
-Inspired by With ♥ for Dark.jar
+A idea theme was nspired by With ♥ for Dark.jar
 #### Color
 - [x] light(pink)
 - [ ] dark(yellow or orange)